mkceliks/rating_project/README.md

 # 29.06.2022

 - Episode adding feature added to the backend and frontend.
-The user can select a movie, anime or sport show from dropdown and can import an episode into it. ( Wırks Well! )
+The user can select a movie, anime or sport show from dropdown and can import an episode into it. ( Works Well! )
 - The dropdown's options comes from 3 different collections which includes movies, animes and sport shows.
 - Models created for episodes in frontend side.
 - Tried to create a filter API but can't handle it with yet.
 There is some code about filtering by id to show episodes when the user clicks to the Watch button. ( NOT WORKING YET! )